Introducing Zoho Sites

 You can access the data you’ve collected from the form in the Manage > Contact Manager > Form Data area of the site builder.
 If you have another tool for handling this data, you can export your data to import into your data management suite.

 With an upgraded site builder subscription and a subscription to Zoho’s Customer Relationship Management (CRM) suite, you can use the site builder to build forms collecting data that gets fed into your CRM system.
 Getting contact information from interested site visitors is critical for your marketing success.
 So take time to think creatively about what you could offer a site visitor in return for their contact information.

 The Apps tab is a plus: it lets you integrate your site easily with social media, payment services such as PayPal, APIs such as Google Maps, and more.

 Note: you may not have access to a specific feature, even if it appears in your toolbar if you haven’t upgraded your plan from the free version to the appropriate paid subscription.
 For example, the free version does not allow you to add comment boxes or PayPal integration to your site.

 The Commerce tab is where you would list or manage the details regarding the products you’re selling (if you’re building an online store).
 While users of all plans can see this area, you can only use this feature if you’ve upgraded to the Professional version of Zoho Sites.

 When you’re done building your site, you can preview your site by hovering over the green Publish button in the top right corner.
 Curious what your site will look like on tablets and smartphones?
 You can preview that as well.

-Search Engine Optimization (SEO) and Editors
+Boost Traffic with Search Engine Optimization (SEO) Actions

 By default, your site is not added to search engines.
 You’ll need to register your site manually with search engines before it can be found.